stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

   change during the course of transaction execution via the Clarity function `as-contract`, which executes the provided code block as the _current contract's_ account.
-Each transaction's initial sending account is its originating account -- i.e. the account that authorizes the transaction.
+Each transaction's initial sending account is its originating account -- i.e., the account that authorizes the transaction.
 Smart contracts determine the sending account's principal using the `tx-sender` built-in function.